Man Who Left Angry Note To An Ambulance Blocking His Driveway Regretted What He Did As Patient Died

 Hassan Shabbir, the 27-year-old teaching assistant who left an angry note on an ambulance’s windshield, breaks his silence amid the bashings he got from many people.
-The note that tells paramedics not to ‘block his driveway’ went viral and it was later reported that the patient died.
+The note that tells paramedics not to “block his driveway” went viral, and it was later reported that the patient died.

 After the story circulated, Hassan Shabir spoke about what he did and admitted that his actions at that time were “monstrous.”
-He said that his behavior was appalling and he felt disgusted with himself when he got angry and wrote the note that he clipped on to the ambulance’s wiper.
+He said that his behavior was appalling, and he felt disgusted with himself when he got angry and wrote the note that he clipped on to the ambulance’s wiper.

-Hassan Shabbir’s controversial note reads: “You may be saving lives, but do not park your van in a stupid place and block my drive.”
+Hassan Shabbir’s controversial note reads, “You may be saving lives, but do not park your van in a stupid place and block my drive.”

 The responding paramedics of Birmingham’s West Midlands Ambulance Service found the note later and felt very disappointed.
 They then posted a photo of the note on Twitter and it was quickly shared.

-As a result, the medics group was flooded with messages of support for their life-saving work.
+As a result, the medics group was flooded with messages of support for their lifesaving work.
 On the other hand, the man (still unidentified at that time) who wrote the memo was slammed left and right.

-When the media picked up the story, the paramedics narrated that they were left with no choice but to double park outside the Livingstone House, a drugs rehab center, because they were rushing to save a 42-year-old resident who was profusely bleeding internally.
+When the media picked up the story, the paramedics narrated that they were left with no choice but to double park outside the Livingstone House, a drug rehab center, because they were rushing to save a 42-year-old resident who was profusely bleeding internally.

 Crew alerted an extremely poorly patient to hospital… minimal on scene time, arrived at hospital to find this note… this patient was TIME-CRITCAL. ???????????? @OFFICIALWMAS pic.twitter.com/uGGAC2TUpI